 We know making music is hard work, and artists need a rest, but there are some artists we're starting to worry we'll never hear from again.

-2019 offered up some glorious, long-awaited comebacks: Robyn, Celine Dion, Friendly Fires and Madonna were a few the acts who decided to bless us with new music.
-At the top of a new year - and decade - we've been thinking about those who, quite frankly, needs to get a move on.
+Last year offered up some glorious, long-awaited comebacks: Robyn, Celine Dion, Friendly Fires and Madonna were a few the acts who decided to bless us with new music.
+That said, we've been thinking about those acts who, quite frankly, need to get a move on.

-It's approaching four years since Katy B released her third album and ode to clubbing Honey, and at this point, the sweet high has well and truly worn off.
-A glance at her Twitter shows she's open to fans suggesting the direction of her next record as recently as December 2019; hopefully she is a bit further along with a follow-up than that.
+It's four years since Katy B released her third album and ode to clubbing Honey, and at this point, the sweet high has well and truly worn off.
+A glance at her Twitter shows she was open to fans suggesting the direction of her next record back in December 2019; hopefully she is a bit further along with a follow-up than that now.

-Daft Punk had huge hits with The Weeknd, Starboy and I Feel It Coming, in 2016, but their last album as a lead artist, Random Access Memories, was almost seven years ago.
-The duo have a habit of taking their time between albums, but in the abence of any information on the elusive group, we can only hope they're readying something for release soon.
+Daft Punk had huge hits with The Weeknd, Starboy and I Feel It Coming in 2016, but their last album as a lead artist, Random Access Memories, was released seven years ago.
+The duo have a habit of taking their time between albums, but in the absence of any information on the elusive group, we can only hope they're readying something for release soon.

-An artist we never expected to appear in such a list given her almost annual run of releases between 2009 - 2012, it's now four years since Rihanna's last album.
-Anti may not have been a Number 1 smash in the UK, but its rave reviews and 60 weeks inside the UK Top 100 speaks for itself.
-She's batted away enquiries (often hilariously) about her ninth album as her journey to fashion and beauty mogul grows evermore powerful, but at the very least, there are a handful of in-the-studio clips and teasers from producers that music is being worked on.
+An artist we never expected to appear in such a list given her near-annual run of releases between 2009 - 2012, it's now four-and-a-half years since Rihanna's last album.
+Anti may not have been a Number 1 smash in the UK, but its rave reviews and 60-week run inside the UK Top 100 speaks for itself.
+She's batted away enquiries (often hilariously) about her ninth album as her journey to fashion and beauty mogul grows evermore powerful, but at the very least, there are a handful of in-the-studio clips and teasers from producers that an album is on the horizon.

 My Chemical Romance

 "When it's time, we stop".
 Those were five of the many words in My Chemical Romance frontman Gerard Way's lengthy and emotional statement announcing the band were splitting up on March 25, 2013.
-Now, seven years on, the New Jersey emo band are reuniting for a tour, with dates so far in Australia, New Zealand and Japan.
-Expect more shows to be announced imminently - and possibly a new album, please?
+Now, seven years on, the New Jersey emo band have reunited for a tour, most of which has been rescheduled for June 2021 due to coronavirus.
+They teased the possibility of new music in January - hopefully they're lining up to put out a new album alongside the shows.

-With a Glastonbury legends slot and extensive UK arena tour ahead of her in 2020, the time is ripe for new Diana Ross music.
+Pre-coronavirus, the time felt ripe for new Diana Ross music, with a Glastonbury legends slot and extensive UK arena tour (rescheduled for 2021) on the horizon.
+Fingers crossed new music will materialise; she's recently posted clips of previously unheard songs on her Instagram.
 The Supreme diva revealed during a US gig in 2019 that she has been talking to Mark Ronson about a new record - her first in 14 years - which would be a dream pairing, right?
 View Diana Ross's complete Official UK Chart history.

 Britney's last album, 2016's Glory, was considered a, well, glorious return to form; but while there was talk last year of a follow-up from the record's chief collaborator Justin Tranter, no music has materialised yet.
-After dedicating most of 2019 to brightening up our Instagram feed, here's hoping to some brand-new Britney in 2020.
+After dedicating the last year to brightening up our Instagram feed, here's hoping to some brand-new Britney in 2020.

 Sade are known for long gaps between albums, and it's now been a decade since 2010's Soldier Of Love.
 Before that, there was a ten years between Soldier Of Love and 2000's Lovers Rock, so could 2020 be the year they return?
 In July 2018, bandmate Stuart Matthewman told Rated R&B that the band were hard at work on their seventh studio album, adding: "When we're happy, then we'll let everyone else hear it."